IBMSpectrumComputing/lsf-python-api/README.md

  - SWIG

-        SWIG version 2.0, or later
+        SWIG version 2.0, or 3.0

 	The following versions are tested:
 		SWIG: 2.0.10, 3.0.12

+    If isntalling SWIG with pip or pip3, please specify 3.0.12 version.
+    `$ pip3 install swig==3.0.12`

  - Python